An Introduction to Python: A Language for the Ages

 For anyone just getting into software programming, one of your best friends will be Python.
 Why?
 Python is very simple to learn and easy to implement.
 Even better, what you can do with this language grows as you learn more.
 You can start with very simple text-based applications and migrate to GUI applications and much more.
 And because Python is supported by most major operating systems (Linux, macOS, and Windows), you can begin your journey, regardless of platform.

 Python includes support for features such as lists, tuples, functions, variables, JSON, and ranges.
 But where did Python come from and why is it still so important today?
 Let’s dig in and find out.
-To follow our series of introductory tutorials, start here.
+To follow our series of introductory Python tutorials, start here.

 The History of Python